terencetachiona/Real-Time-Social-Media-Sentiment-Analysis/README.md

 ## Credits

-The speed of the application, especially with a database with 10's of millions of records is thanks entirely to [**Daniel Kukiela**](https://github.com/daniel-kukiela/) who helped us to convert from regular sqlite to using fts, helping with the queries, new database structure, caching, and more.
+The speed of the application, especially with a database with 10's of millions of records is thanks entirely to [**Daniel Kukiela**](https://github.com/daniel-kukiela/) who helped me to convert from regular sqlite to using fts, helping with the queries, new database structure, caching, and more.